likelovewant/nuxt-strapi-i8n-explore/README.md

 try to learn strapi i18n  in nuxt so I Tweek a lit bit to  make it  work , still in half way

-can  not fetch specifit  data in strapi with findOne(slgu or id , {locale.:i18n:locale})
+can  not fetch specifit  data in strapi with findOne(slug or id , {locale.:i18n:locale})

 hope can make it work